 Executive pay is highly distributed and can be a mix of various equity components that make comparisons difficult.

-For this blog, I used various reports from Indeed, Glassdoor, Payscale, Spencer Stuart, Korn Ferry and LinkedIn to create a table with my estimates.
+For this blog, I used various reports from Indeed, Glassdoor, Payscale, Spencer Stuart, Korn Ferry, and LinkedIn to create a table with my estimates.

-Location, location, location.
-That's still the biggest influencer of what a CMO gets paid, despite the rise of virtual teams and remote work.
-The below analysis is based on a CMO with at least 10 years of experience in the Marketing field, and experience with SaaS Marketing.
-She/he has experience leading teams and is a member of the Executive team of an organization with at least 50 employees.
+The below analysis is based on a CMO with at least ten years of experience in the Marketing field, and experience with SaaS Marketing.

 CMOs don't often get commissions.
 I've ignored equity since the future value of that is hard to calculate (especially since CMOs have low average job tenure and equity usually does not turn into a lot of vested value).

 The following is based on the averages of the above cities:

-Base Salary: $222k
+- Base Salary: $247k

-Bonus: +$38k (OTE = $260k)
+- Bonus: +$49k (OTE = $296k)

-Benefits: $78k (Cost = $338k)
+- Benefits: $78k (Cost = $374k)

-This brings the monthly cost to your P&L for having an experienced Software CMO to ~$28k per month.
+This brings the monthly cost to your P&L for having an experienced Software CMO to ~$31k per month.

 Many SaaS companies with less than 100 employees cannot afford a CMO with the right level of experience.
 But there is an alternative.

-Other cost to consider is the time it takes to find a full time CMO.
+Another cost to consider is the time it takes to find a full-time CMO.
 A prolonged search to find the "perfect fit" could prove to be fatal.
 The market does not wait.

-There is an alternative to consider as well.
+There is an alternative to consider, as well.
 Interim CMOs, Fractional CMOs, and CMO-as-a-Service offerings are common in Europe and are making their way into the US.

-Used to coming up to speed quickly, and providing value early
+- Used to coming up to speed quickly, and providing value early

-Saves the recruiter commission, and search time
+- Saves the recruiter commission, and search time

-No long-term commitment (and exit package)
+- No long-term commitment (and exit package)

-Matches the need for flexibility, underscored by the short tenures of CMOs in SaaS
+- Matches the need for flexibility, underscored by the short tenures of CMOs in SaaS

-- Interim CMO's bring a network of connections that can be leveraged for speed (hiring, influencer marketing, social media presence, vendor support etc.)
+- Interim CMO's bring a network of connections that can be leveraged for speed (hiring, influencer marketing, social media presence, vendor support, etc.)